 What is Home Equity and Why is Everyone so Fascinated With It?

 "What is home equity?" is one of the most frequently asked questions on the topic of home ownership.
-Read on for the other FAQs we hear all the time, coming to you from both homeowners and non-homeowners alike.
 It's especially worth understanding home equity if you're in the process of buying a house, but that's a conversation for another day.

 What is home equity?